sisensers/sisense-embedsdk-react-sampleapp/README.md

-# Getting Started with Sisense EmbedSDK React SampleApp
+# Getting Started with Sisense Embed SDK React SampleApp

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using template [cra-template-typescript](https://www.npmjs.com/package/cra-template-typescript)

 This application demonstrates a simple example of how to use the sisense-embedsdk-react library https://github.com/sisensers/sisense-embedsdk-react

+## See it in action
+View a live version and embed your own Sisense Dashboard here https://sisensers.github.io/sisense-embedsdk-react-sampleapp/

 ## Using this example application